Officine Stampaggi Industriali: History

-The short lived company made some custom built cars based on Alfa Romeo, Fiat and Ford models.
 One of their first contracts was to build the bodyshells of the 1961 Innocenti 950 Spider, designed by a young Tom Tjaarda at Ghia's behest.
-Probably its best known model outside Italy was the Ford 20M TS Coupé based on the German Ford Taunus 20M.
-The car was designed by Sergio Sartorelli, better known as the designer of the Type 3 based Volkswagen Karmann Ghia Type 34.
-Approximately 2,200 of the Ford 20M based coupés were produced, of which approximately 200 were thought to have survived through till 2010.
+It also produced the Gran Turismo 2+2 seater OSI 20M TS Coupé based on the German Ford Taunus 20M.
+The car was designed by Sergio Sartorelli, the designer of the Volkswagen Karmann Ghia Type 34 based on the Type 3.
+An estimated 2,200 to 3,500 examples of the OSI 20M TS coupés were produced.